bizz84/flutter-tips-and-tricks/tips/0100-security-rules-playground/index.md

 You can use it to build simple apps, all the way to complex full-stack apps.

-And if you want to go deeper with Firebase, check out my latest course. 👇
+And if you want to go deeper with Firebase, check out this course. 👇

 - [Flutter & Firebase Masterclass](https://codewithandrea.com/courses/flutter-firebase-masterclass/)